toolateralus/ela/README.txt

 NOTE: The compiler does not compile on windows currently! it is primarily developed on Arch and Linux Mint.
 Most linux distributions, it should work.
-You just need CMake and Ninja to compile it, as far as I know.
+You just need CMake, Ninja and libffi to compile it, as far as I know.

 The Ela language is very immature (~1 year of daily development, with a few months of hiatus), but has a few key features: